moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 Copy-paste the API cURL below to submit the time off request for a user in workday, substituting any red text with the relevant values from connector configuration and the user information from the above API.
 This submits a time-off request for a user correctly.
 Please note you need to pass the following details from API 3 as part of the request:

 1. The date(s) you are requesting time off for, as a JSON array, where each date follows the `YYYY-MM-DD` format.
-2. The `timeOffType_id` from API 3 - the ID within the `allEligibleTimeOffsForWorker` field
+2. The `timeOffType_id` from API 3 - which is the ID within the `allEligibleTimeOffsForWorker` field
 3. The `position_id` from API 3
 4. The `workdayId` from API 3